 DCAP is a terminating network service, but can also have an originating network functional component.
 That is, DCAP can be selected on behalf of the called subscriber for presentation to the calling party, but the calling (IMS) subscriber can also subscribe to and activate the DCAP service.

-Editor's note: The consideration on originating user consent of NW initiated ADC is FFS.

 6.2.3 Procedures

 The overall procedures of data channel establishment in early media phase are illustrated in figure 6.2.3-1.